- Currently hold an active RN license in the United States, its territories, or Canada.

 - Have accomplished at least 10 contact hours in oncology continuing nursing education or elective in oncology nursing, within the last 3 years.

 What categories and topics are covered on this exam?
-What percentage of questions are there for each category? *

 - Psychosocial Dimensions and Health Maintenance – 12% of questions

 - Disease Related Biology – 15% of questions

 - Care of the Pediatric Hematology and Oncology Patient – 32% of questions